I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 My schedule was pretty simple; I would go to work, come home and train 3 days a week.
 My workouts were very basic; I was Squatting 3 days a week, benching twice, deadlifting and pressing once, and of course, rows and pull-ups.

 After every workout, I would take my Prowler (Weighted Sled) and push it 10 times, about 40 yards each push.
-This was my setup for 8 weeks, where I lost 40 lbs down to the lowest weight I had been in since high school.
+This was the setup that allowed me to lose 40 pounds in 2 months.

 The whole time I was doing this setup, along with working 40 hours at a physically demanding job, I was doing the Keto Diet.